algorandfoundation/specs/dev/ledger.md

  - The block's _previous hash_, which is the cryptographic hash of the previous block in the sequence.
 (The previous hash of the genesis block is 0.)

+ - The block's _transaction counter_, which is the total number of transactions issued prior to this block.
+This count starts from the first block with a protocol version that supported the transaction counter.
+The counter is stored in msgpack field `tc`.

 The data in a block is divided between the _block header_ and its _block body_.
 The block body is the block's transaction set, while the block header contains